irahulgulati/AWS_EC2-Start-Stop-Script/README.md

 1. Python - v3.7.4
 2. library- Boto3

-### Before you can begin using script, you should set up authentication credentials.
+### Before you can begin using this script, you should set up authentication credentials.
 - Credentials for your AWS account can be found in the IAM Console.
 - You can create or use an existing user.
 - Go to manage access keys and generate a new set of keys.